FileSystem

 • All access is constrained to approved sandbox roots.

-• The suite exposes file contents, so it is sensitive even when it is read-only.
+• The suite exposes file contents, so it is sensitive even when only read tools are enabled.

 • files.begin_binary_download is the preferred path when the caller can consume binary WebSocket frames.